ashishinterra/windows-linux-client/README.md

 ### Setup the system

-Install Windows 7 x86 SP1 including all the latest updates
+Install Windows 7 SP1 including all the latest updates (x86 for building 32-bit version and x64 for building 64-bit version of KeyTalk client)

 Install MSVS 2013 Professional with Update 4